base/base/docs/specs/experimental/op-contracts-manager.md

 ### Chain ID Value

-While not specific to OP Stack Manager, when choosing a chain ID is important to consider that not all chain IDs are well supported by tools.
+While not specific to OP Contracts Manager, when choosing a chain ID is important to consider that not all chain IDs are well supported by tools.
 For example, MetaMask [only supports](https://gist.github.com/rekmarks/a47bd5f2525936c4b8eee31a16345553) chain IDs up to `4503599627370476`, well below the max allowable 256-bit value.

-OP Stack Manager does not consider factors such as these.
-The EVM supports 256-bit chain IDs, so OP Stack Manager sticks with the full 256-bit range to maximize compatibility.
+OP Contracts Manager does not consider factors such as these.
+The EVM supports 256-bit chain IDs, so OP Contracts Manager sticks with the full 256-bit range to maximize compatibility.

 ### Proxy Admin Owner